 This housing bill and others are being rushed through limited committee hearings during an international pandemic and social unrest, severely limiting debate as the public and media focus on keeping their jobs and surviving COVID-19.
 It is wrong to advance such profoundly controversial legislation at this time.
 The bills starkly reduce the legislature's commitment to affordable housing - or offer none at all.

-We urge you to vote no on SB 1120.
+We urge you prevail on your colleagues in Sacramento to vote no, on SB 1120.